j5ik2o/akka-cqrs-es-example-typed/README.md

 ### create a s3 bucket for tfstate

-Create an s3 bucket to store tfstate.
+At first time only, Create an s3 bucket to store tfstate.

 ```shell
 akka-ddd-cqrs-es-example-typed/tools/terraform $ ./create-tf-bucket.sh